MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### What is a Global Administrator Role?

-For a Global Administrator role, users with this role have access to all administrative features in Azure Active Directory, as well as services that use Azure Active Directory identities like the Microsoft 365 Defender portal, the Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.
+For a Global Administrator role, users with this role have access to all administrative features in Azure Active Directory, and services that use Azure Active Directory identities such as
+   - Microsoft 365 Defender portal
+   - Microsoft 365 compliance center
+   - Exchange Online
+   - SharePoint Online
+   - Skype for Business Online.

 ## Other Queries

 ### What are the charges that will be incurred during preview?

 The charges that incur while running Aquila will be the charges of owning a subscription in Azure along with all the resources inside it (SQL MI instance, Azure VMs, etc.).
 Apart from the infrastructure charges, there will be no other IP-related charge.
-For using System Center Operations Manager 2019, the evaluation version (available for 6 months) can be used to test Aquila.
+For using System Center Operations Manager 2019, the evaluation version (available for six months) can be used to test Aquila.

 ### What if there is an error during deployment?